Seeds of Hope Granting Program | United Church of Canada Foundation

 The Alfred J. Mitchell Trust was established for the promotion of preaching of mission and ethics in the province of Ontario.

-Grants of up to $20,000 are available to a United Church–related, Ontario-based organization such as a congregation, learning centre, community ministry, theological school, etc. (as authorized by the terms of the trust).
+Grants are available to United Church–related, Ontario-based organizations such as congregations, learning centres, community ministries, and theological schools, etc.

 The William Naylor Trust